wazuh/wazuh/api/test/integration/README.md

 optional arguments:
   --build-managers-only
-                  Recreates only the managers images once the AIT test environment is built.
+                  Recreates only the managers' image once the AIT test environment is built.
   --nobuild
                   Prevents rebuilding the environment when running tests once the images are already created.
   --disable-warnings